fbpx

 • Fresh parsley – Optional garnish, but highly recommended.

-• Lemon wedges – Optional garnish
+• Lemon wedges – Optional garnish, but recommended for some bright flavor.

 How to Make Scallop Linguine